(Originally posted on the Bibles for America Blog)

-When we are little children, many times we play with our toys in a random way, exploring as we learn.
+When we’re little children, many times we play with our toys in a random way, exploring as we learn.
 But we have no grand scheme or purpose to our play.
 We simply make it up as we go.

 But can you imagine God doing something like that?
 Would the God who is wise, loving, and eternal create the universe without a purpose?
 Could He create human beings without a purpose?

 The terms soul and spirit have been discussed at length throughout philosophy, literature, and religion.
 Even scientists have ventured remarks about the soul.
-Many times, soul and spirit are interpreted to mean the same thing and end up being used interchangeably.
+Often, though, soul and spirit are interpreted to mean the same thing and end up being used interchangeably.

 Regardless of what philosophy, literature, religion, or some scientists say, we have to ask, ‘What does the Bible say?’
 The Bible clearly makes many references to both.
 So what does God’s Word say about our soul and our spirit?
 And why can knowing this be a crucial factor in our spiritual progress and relationship with God?